PostHog/snowflake-export-plugin/README.md

 Export events to a Snowflake table regularly.

-:warning: High network API calls can cause a larger bill than expected.
+:warning: If you have low volumes of data this can cause us to ship a high number of files to blob storage and for loading into Snowflake.
+This can translate into higher than usual billing because of blob storage api calls and the time it takes to list and load small files in Snowlfake.

 ## What This Does